jj1bdx/airspy-fmradion/doc/NOTES-jj1bdx.md

 Tried another algorithm to reduce multipath distortion.
 This algorighm does not diverge by nature (no feedback), but unable to decide the optimal point.
 See the branch `distortion-reduction`.
 I will put this for the record only.
 Computational burden: x2, not really worth trying for.

+### 21-JAN-2019

+Envelope limiter, which aligns the envelope level of the IF signal to a constant, is introduced.
+This will affect very little on the strong signals.
+See the branch `envelope-limiter` for the code (merged to `dev`).

 ## Profiling the functions

 ### 20-JAN-2019